Fefer-Ivan/breakout/README.md

 * app/ directory contains Qt application with the game.
 It has QCanvas - implementation of Canvas interface and QInputManager - implementation of InputManager interface.

+* tests/ directory contains unit tests for basic classes, game objects and a couple simple tests for game engine.

 ### Comments